Yovanovitch to face GOP grilling on second day of public impeachment hearings

 The U.S. Embassy under Yovanovitch, Solomon reported, also influenced Ukraine to drop prosecution against top law enforcement official Artem Sytnyk, who was singled out by a Ukrainian court for leaking damaging information about Paul Manafort, then Trump's campaign chairman, to help Hillary Clinton in the 2016 presidential election.
 Ukraine courts have ruled that the Manafort financial disclosures constituted illegal election meddling.

 Ukraine systematically worked behind the scenes to boost Clinton, Politico has reported.
-On his call with Ukrainian President Volodymyr Zelensky in July, Trump specifically asked Zelensky to investigate reports that Ukraine had some involvement in 2016 election interference, before he mentioned taking a look at Joe Biden's business dealings in the country.
+On his call with Zelensky in July, Trump specifically asked his Ukrainian counterpart to investigate reports that Ukraine had some involvement in 2016 election interference, before he mentioned taking a look at Joe Biden's business dealings in the country.

-Though multiple reports, including one from The Associated Press, indicated Lutsenko had recanted his claims about Yovanovitch, Soros said he had not -- a revelation later confirmed by The New York Times.
+Though multiple reports, including one from The Associated Press, indicated Lutsenko had recanted his claims about Yovanovitch, Lutsenko said he had not -- a revelation later confirmed by The New York Times.

 On Friday and beyond, House Republicans plan to sharpen their focus on allegations of Ukraine meddling in the 2016 presidential election, voicing frustration after top diplomats who testified Wednesday said they had no knowledge of the issue.
 A senior Republican official told Fox News on Thursday that the issue of Ukrainian election meddling would be a “theme” of questions asked by GOP members of the House Intelligence Committee moving forward.